Trinity College Choir Stephen Layton

 The CD of Bach's Christmas Oratorio was described by the Daily Telegraph as a "telling, affecting and inspiring experience"; Classic FM called Beyond All Mortal Dreams a "glorious album ...that will repay repeated listening for years to come"; and the Briggs disc was described by Gramophone as "one of the finest CDs of sacred choral and organ music you'll ever hear".

 Its ambitious programme of tours has taken the Choir to destinations in Europe, the USA, Canada, South Africa, Namibia, Zimbabwe, Japan, Taiwan, Hong Kong and Peru.
 In 2010, the Choir spent a month touring Australia, and will return in 2016.
-Recent concerts in North America include sold-out performances at the American Guild of Organists National Convention and the Cathedrals of Atlanta and Memphis.
-In 2015, the Choir will tour the USA and in 2016 it returns to Australia.
+Recent concerts in North America include sold-out performances at the National Conventions of the American Guild of Organists and the Royal Canadian College of Organists, and a concert in New York to commemorate the anniversary of 9/11.

-All services from Trinity College Chapel are now webcast live and available to listen again on the Choir website: www.trinitycollegechoir.com.
-A searchable archive of over 2,000 musical tracks recorded live in services over the last few years is also available on the website.
+All services from Trinity College Chapel are now webcast live and available to listen again on the Choir website.
+A searchable archive of over 2,500 musical tracks recorded live in services over the last few years is also available on the website.

 The conductor Stephen Layton is Director of Music at Trinity College Cambridge.